 Pursuant to his employment agreement, Mr. Bloch's base annual salary is \$400,000.
 Beginning in fiscal year 2006, Mr. Bloch received additional compensation of up to \$52,000 in the form of financial planning advice and Company-paid premiums for life insurance coverage, the beneficiaries of which are Mr. Bloch's heirs.
 During fiscal year 2009, in response to a decline in the Company's business due to various economic factors, Mr. Bloch voluntarily reduced his base compensation by 10% to \$360,000.
-Such reduction will be restored when the Company returns to a profitable level of business.
+Such reduction was restored beginning May 1, 2010 based upon the Company's return to a profitable level of business for the fiscal year ended April 30, 2010.
 Mr. Bloch's employment agreement provides a fixed annual bonus of 6% of the pre-tax profit of the Company with a cap on the pre-tax profit at \$20,000,000, as well as separation benefits in the event of a change in control or ownership of part or all of the Company, continuation of disability, medical and life insurance, the cost of an annual physical examination and a new automobile every three years.
-Mr. Bloch was awarded stock options to purchase an aggregate of 280,000 shares of the Common Stock at the market value of the Company's stock on the date of grant.
+Mr. Bloch was awarded stock options to purchase an aggregate of 287,000 shares of the Common Stock at the market value of the Company's stock on the date of grant.
 The options are exercisable for a period of ten (10) years from the date of grant.
 (See Outstanding Equity Awards at Fiscal Year-End Table on page 16 and notes (5) and (9) under Stock Ownership of Certain Beneficial Owners and Management, above.)